ucsb-cs16-s16/https-ucsb-cs16-s17.github.io/_lab/lab02.md

 The program should print a string of text to the terminal before getting each piece of input from the user.
 A session should look exactly one of the the following two examples (including whitespace and formatting), with possibly different inputs and number in the output:

+Example 1:

-Enter maximum room capacity:
+`Enter maximum room capacity:`

-50
+`50`

-Enter number of people present:
+`Enter number of people present:`

-40
+`40`

-Meeting is legal.
+`Meeting is legal.`

+Example 2:

-Enter maximum room capacity:
+`Enter maximum room capacity:`

-50
+`50`

-Enter number of people present:
+`Enter number of people present:`

-55
+`55`

-Meeting cannot be held unless 5 leave.
+`Meeting cannot be held unless 5 leave.`

-Each string printed by the program should include a newline at the end, but no other trailing whitespace (whitespace at the end of the line).
+Each string printed by the program should include a newline at the end, but no other trailing whitespace.

 <h2>SUM.CPP</h2>
-Write a program that reads in ten whole numbers and that outputs the sum of all the numbers greater than zero, the sum of all the numbers less than zero (which will be a negative number or zero), and the sum of all the numbers, whether positive, negative, or zero.
+Write a program that reads in <b>ten</b> whole numbers and that outputs the sum of all the numbers greater than zero, the sum of all the numbers less than zero (which will be a negative number or zero), and the sum of all the numbers, whether positive, negative, or zero.
 The user enters the ten numbers just once each and the user can enter them in any order.
 Your program should not ask the user to enter the positive numbers and the negative numbers separately.

 The program should print a string of text to the terminal before getting each piece of input from the user.
 A session should look exactly like the following example (including whitespace and formatting), with possibly different inputs and numbers in the output:

-Enter whole number:
+`Enter whole number:`

-1
+`1`

-Enter whole number:
+`Enter whole number:`

-1
+`1`

-Enter whole number:
+`Enter whole number:`

-1
+`1`

-Enter whole number:
+`Enter whole number:`

-1
+`1`

-Enter whole number:
+`Enter whole number:`

-1
+`1`

-Enter whole number:
+`Enter whole number:`

-1
+`1`

-Enter whole number:
+`Enter whole number:`

-1
+`1`

-Enter whole number:
+`Enter whole number:`

-1
+`1`

-Enter whole number:
+`Enter whole number:`

-1
+`1`

-Enter whole number:
+`Enter whole number:`

-1
+`1`

-The sum of numbers greater than zero is 10.
+`The sum of numbers greater than zero is 10.`

-The sum of numbers less than zero is 0.
+`The sum of numbers less than zero is 0.`

-The sum of all numbers is 10.
+`The sum of all numbers is 10.`

-Each string printed by the program should include a newline at the end, but no other trailing whitespace (whitespace at the end of the line).
+Each string printed by the program should include a newline at the end, but no other trailing whitespace.

 <h2>Step 3: Compile the Code</h2>

-To compile our code, we will use the same g++ command as last week.
+To compile our codes, we will use the same g++ command as we described last week in Lab #1.
 The following three commands will compile the three source files (in the same order as listed above):

 `$ g++ -std=c++11 -o coins coins.cpp`